 3. Select an Amount

 Once you’ve determined the right type, your next job is to calculate how much to give yourself.
 Wait, I can’t just pick any number?
 Well, not exactly.
 You want to pay yourself an amount that ties to your duties, and also sets your business up for long-term success.
+Here’s a handy guide to help you figure out just how much to pay yourself.

 Spend some quality time with your profit & loss (P&L) statements to see how much net profit you’re raking in each month.
 Then, deduct your own pay from that amount — not the total revenue.
 This is because you want to pay yourself from the amount left over after you tackle your important business expenses, like supplies, rent, paying your incredible team, and everything else needed to keep your venture running smoothly.